 They are beautiful.
-They have powerful engines, design like none other, they are amazing, desirable, and expensive.
+They have powerful engines, design like none other; they are amazing, desirable, and expensive.
 And they are often driven by well-known, revered people, which makes them even more exclusive.
-It’s not unusual for the rich and famous to be seen driving high-status wheels.
+It’s not unusual for the rich and famous for being seen driving high-status wheels.
 Unfortunately, though, it’s also not unusual for them to turn their exclusive wheels into piles of scrap metal.

 Rowan Atkinson’s McLaren F1

 Bruce McLaren, the founder of the “McLaren” motor racing team, passed away in a testing accident in 1970.
 His team went on to make a name for itself in the world of motorsports, avoiding the worst accidents in Formula 1 history to this day.
 McLaren’s production cars were not that lucky, it seems.

 English actor and comedian Rowan Atkinson spent more than half a million pounds on a rare McLaren F1 in 1997.
 He couldn’t enjoy it for too long, though, before it was involved in an accident: it rear-ended an Austin Metro, a small city car, two years later.
 The car was repaired and used by the actor for 12 more years before it was wrecked again: it reportedly caught fire, causing the actor to lose control of the wheel, and hitting a tree.
 This time, the repairs took quite some time – over a year.
 Atkinson seemed reluctant to risk driving it again, though – he reportedly sold the car in 2015 for 8 million pounds.